sustainsw/anon-pipeline-doc/anon-pipeline/docs/development_details.md

 - new_name: new file name

 ### phi_on_image
-The table record any public health information (PHI) found a image
+The table record any public health information (PHI) found in a image
 - file: file name where the PHI found
 - folder: name of the folder containing the file
-- text_id: id for the PHI text (multiple PHI text cuold be found on an image)
+- text_id: id for the PHI text (as multiple PHI text could be found on an image)
 - phi_text: the original text found